-Armenia is the best place to visit for cultural tourism visit which is often mentioned as a “museum under the open sky”.
+Armenia is the best place to visit for cultural tourism visits which are often mentioned as a “museum under the open sky”.
 The capital Yerevan is a great place to start for anyone wishing to explore Armenia.
-The city is home to the grand Republic Square, where a fountain show takes place every evening at 9 pm except in winters.
+The city is home to the grand Republic Square, where a fountain show takes place every evening at 9 pm except in winter.

 There are also many big malls with world-famous brands that you can shop from.
 Among religious sight you should visit Khor Virap with its breathtaking view to Mount Ararat, Geghard known for its amazing rock architecture, Tatev, which is the best example of medieval architecture, Haghpat and Sanahin included into UNESCO world heritage list, Echmiadzin Cathedral – the religious center of all Armenians.